Hart family murders: Murders

 Toxicology results showed that Jennifer's blood alcohol content was over the legal limit at the time of the crash, and that both Sarah and two of the children had diphenhydramine in their systems.
 Sarah had made Google searches before the crash, inquiring about the lethality of Benadryl and the nature of death by drowning.
 Her searches also included "No-kill shelters for dogs"; the family's two dogs were found inside the Hart family home.
 The Mendocino County Sheriff's Department officially closed the case and released declassified records in 2019.

 According to an incident report following the murders, it was reported that Sarah told a co-worker "[that] she wish[ed] someone told her it was okay not to have a big family.
 Then she and Jennifer would not have adopted the children."

+Rachelle Hampton, in Slate, citing how the authorities did not resolve the Hart case, stated that child protective services authorities give harsher treatment to African-American parents and guardians compared to white parents and guardians.

+In popular culture

+An episode of the television series Atlanta was inspired by the Hart case.
+The episode, called "Three Slaps", had Loquareeous, a character inspired by Devonte.

+In the 2024 novella collection American Spirits, author Russell Banks included the story "Homeschooling", which fictionalizes the Hart family murders.